12 Jyotirlingas of India: Legends, Locations, and Significance

 Image Source

 The Mahakaleshwar Temple is located in Ujjain, Madhya Pradesh.
-It is one of the seven Mukti-Sthala (liberation places) per the Hindu scriptures.
+Per the Hindu scriptures, it is one of the seven Mukti-Sthala (liberation places).

 The story behind this Jyotirlinga is as follows (Shiva Purana, 4.16):